drishtisingh01011996/Skillset/README.md

 ## 🚀 Goal

-By the end of this project, you'll have a comprehensive comparison of various Python plotting tools, an understanding of which visuals suit which data types, and a reusable EDA toolkit for future data science projects.
+By the end of this project, we'll have a comprehensive comparison of various Python plotting tools, an understanding of which visuals suit which data types, and a reusable EDA toolkit for future data science projects.

 ## Project Description